 Distance: 13km/8 miles Ascent: little or none

-Enjoy your first days walking along a new coastal walking trail in Clare which will bring you along one of the most outstanding landscapes of Ireland.
+Enjoy your first day’s walking along a new coastal walking trail in Clare which will bring you along one of the most outstanding landscapes of Ireland.
 From Liscannor and Hags Head in the south, along by the majestic Cliffs of Moher and to Doolin in the North, with views over Aill Na Searrach, the Aran Islands and Galway Bay.
 The trail follows the line of the cliffs and passes through the grounds of the visitor centre.
+After you have worked up your appetite it will be time to take the short journey back to the hotel for tonight’s evening meal.

 Day 3 – The Burren